hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 ---------------------

-once created, a container is just a token to be put into any set, or sets.
+once created, a container is just an element to be put into any set, or sets.
 The reads are activated in an interface when their read attributes, found in the mutual they are attached to, are written to in other api operations.

 The activated read interfaces drive the write interfaces